runetale/client-go/README.md

 if you want develop signaling server
 `cmd/signaling` is the server to negotiate peer.

-if you want develop wissy
+if you want develop dotshake
-`cmd/wissy` is the connects to peer clients, signaling servers and servers, and performs peer communication.
+`cmd/dotshake` is the connects to peer clients, signaling servers and servers, and performs peer communication.

 ## for NixOS
-TODO: Instead of using make, use flake to create the wissy binary.
+TODO: Instead of using make, use flake to create the dotshake binary.
 This will make development much easier since the build binaries can be placed directly in the store without using the nix-store command.

 if you want to run it in a daemon,
-1. run `make store` to create a wissy build binary in store
+1. run `make store` to create a dotshake build binary in store
 2. add the store path as follows and rebuild nixos

 ```